rtwksai/covintel/README.md

 ```

 ## Setup
-To run this project, follow these steps
+To run this project, follow these steps:

 ```
 $ cd chaos